maypeter567/startup/NOTESV2.md

 REST: is the idea that http must be used as much as possible.

-GraphQL: instead o fdefining a bunch of rest endpoints, we have a query that looks for anything needed in the database and puts it together in a way that works best.
+GraphQL: instead of defining a bunch of rest endpoints, we have a query that looks for anything needed in the database and puts it together in a way that works best.

 I think I missed one... whoops, look at slides.